tilt-dev/tilt.build/docs/personal_registry.md

 ## Configure a Project to support Personal Registries
 The above solution isn't a good long-term solution: users have to make sure to not commit their personal registry.
 It's especially frustrating if the user is trying to change other lines in the `Tiltfile`.
 A better solution is to read the option from a personal settings file that is `.gitignore`'d.

 We're going to modify the `Tiltfile` to look for a file called `tilt_option.json` next to the Tiltfile.
 You can add more settings here (do different team members want different services to behave differently?
 Put it in `tilt_option.json`).
-For now, we'll expect the file to either be nonexistent, or json like
+For now, we'll expect the file to either be nonexistent, or JSON like

 ```json
 {